 As promised in my last blog here is a piece about the graduate tax.

-When Vince Cable stopped supporting a graduate tax,
+When Vince Cable stopped supporting a graduate tax, he failed to get a compromise |

 The argument for a graduate tax has to take into account the arguments for and against the marketisation of the university system.
 So I’ll talk about this first.
 Marketising a University system promotes the idea that education is a commodity rather than a right.
 Many say that this will mean that students would be able to demand more from their university, indeed; it is likely that many universities will improve contact time and will likely produce a more school-like approach to teaching students.